Jump to content

 FAQs for HPM Transition from ABOG to ABIM

-Beginning in 2022, diplomates who currently hold the Hospice and Palliative Medicine (HPM) Certificate of Added Qualification (CAQ) will maintain their certification through the American Board of Internal Medicine (ABIM).
+In 2022, diplomates who held the Hospice and Palliative Medicine (HPM) Certificate of Added Qualification (CAQ) maintained their certification through the American Board of Internal Medicine (ABIM).
 Diplomates will no longer maintain their HPM certificate through the American Board of Obstetrics and Gynecology (ABOG).

-Maintaining HPM certification through ABIM will enhance the HPM MOC process for diplomates and assist them in maintaining a high level of knowledge, judgment, and skills in HPM.
+Maintaining HPM certification through ABIM enhanced the HPM MOC process for diplomates and assisted them in maintaining a high level of knowledge, judgment, and skills in HPM.
 The American Board of Medical Specialties (ABMS) approved ABOG to move from a co-sponsoring board to a qualifying board in HPM.
-This means that all HPM CAQ continuing certification standards and activities will move from ABOG to ABIM.
-The application process for the HPM initial certification examination will also move to ABIM.
+This means that all HPM CAQ continuing certification standards and activities moved from ABOG to ABIM.
+The application process for the HPM initial certification examination moved to ABIM.

-ABIM will be the certifying board for all ABOG HPM diplomates starting January 1, 2022.
+Effective January 1, 2022, ABIM is the certifying board for all ABOG HPM diplomates.

-Diplomates with HPM certification will be able to register with ABIM via ABIM’s portal.
-ABIM will email instructions to all diplomates with current HPM certification regarding portal registration.
-After registering in the ABIM portal, diplomates will be able to select the option of either maintaining HPM certification or allowing it to expire.
+Diplomates with HPM certification were able to register with ABIM via ABIM’s portal.
+ABIM emailed instructions to all diplomates with current HPM certification regarding portal registration.
+After registering in the ABIM portal, diplomates selected the option of either maintaining HPM certification or allowing it to expire.

-Yes, diplomates with an HPM certificate must complete ABOG MOC tasks for 2021 to maintain their HPM certificate.
+Yes, diplomates with an HPM certificate were required to complete ABOG MOC tasks for 2021 to maintain their HPM certificate.

-Diplomates can continue to maintain ABOG OB GYN certification or subspecialty certification(s) as long as they continue to participate and meet all requirements of ABOG’s Maintenance of Certification (MOC) program.
-But it is the diplomate’s choice whether to maintain ABOG certification or allow it to expire.
+Diplomates can continue to maintain ABOG OB GYN certification or subspecialty certification(s) as long as they continue to participate and meet all requirements of ABOG’s Maintenance of Certification (MOC) / Continuing Certification (CC) program.
+It is the diplomate’s choice whether to maintain ABOG certification or allow it to expire.

 Yes.
-To maintain ABOG certification, diplomates will be required to continue to participate in ABOG’s Maintenance of Certification (MOC) program and complete all annual MOC requirements for OB GYN and any relevant subspecialties.
+To maintain ABOG certification, diplomates will be required to continue to participate in ABOG’s Maintenance of Certification (MOC) / Continuing Certification (CC) program and complete all annual MOC / CC requirements for OB GYN and any relevant subspecialties.
 ABIM does have a reciprocity policy to help streamline your requirements.
 ABIM diplomates who are dual boarded by one or more of the other ABMS Member Boards can have the MOC points requirement waived.

 Diplomates who are eligible to receive this reciprocal credit will see a feature box at the bottom of the ABIM Physician Portal.
 They can click on the feature to attest to being currently certified by and participating in the other Board's MOC program.